lgreco/cdp/docs/source/COMP271/notes/loops.rst

      }
    }

 See, no `break`!
 Well, this is worst!
 It *is* a break statement, masquerading as an assignment for the loop variable.
 It assings a value that will terminate the loop.
 Again, it works but this is poor coding.
-(Maybe it was *state of the art* programming, back in my day, in languages that only support the for-loops and did not have while-loops).
+(Maybe it was *state of the art* programming, back in my day, in languages that only supported the for-loops and did not have while-loops; FORTRAN77 for example.).

 What's the alternative?